oxinosg/appointment_booking/README.md

 # Appointment Booking

 ## Description
+Appointment booking system.
+The system is designed to allow patients to book appointments with a practice.
+The practice offers appointments of three different types:
+15 minutes, 30 minutes and 90 minutes.
+The main function of the system is to provide a list of available appointment slots for a given date range, while giving priority to long-duration appointments.

+The booking system is designed with the following assumptions:
-For simplicity, assume that the practice is always open from Monday to Friday from 8:00 AM to 12:00 PM and from 1:00 PM to 5:00 PM.
-Below is the representation of a practice's appointment calendar.
-The TODOs would be for you to implement, in addition to a command-line interface for using the application.
+ - The practice is open from Monday to Friday from 8:00 AM to 12:00 PM and from 1:00 PM to 5:00 PM.

-The core of the coding challenge is the function free_slots_optimized.
-This function should filter the appointment offerings returned by the free_slots function so that, if possible, slots are reserved for long-duration appointment types while still allowing patients to book all types of appointments as much as possible.
-It is assumed that it does not matter to a patient exactly when within a 60-minute window the appointment is, as long as it is within that window.
+ - Time slots for appointments are always on the quarter hour (e.g. 8:00, 8:15, 8:30, 8:45, etc.).
+ - Users do not care about the exact time within a 60-minute window, as long as it is within that window.

+## Command-Line Interface
+The system is designed to be used from the command line.
+The user can:
+ - Add a new appointment
+ - See booked appointments
+ - List available appointment slots for a given date range, for a given appointment type.
+ - List available appointment slots for a given date range, for a given appointment type.
+   Optimized to show a maximum of 1 appointment per 60 minutes.
+This optimizations is used to give as much space as possible to long-duration appointments.
+ - Fill random appointments for a given appointment type, up to a given percentage.
+ - Set the from and to date range for the previous commands to use. [default: now to end of the day]

+## TODOs
-// TODO set up error system so that error codes will be used instead of strings.
+ - [ ] Set up error system so that error codes will be used instead of strings [anyhow.rs].
+ - [ ] Set up translation system for display names
+ - [ ] Better validation for command-line arguments
+ - [ ] Improve optimization for long-duration appointments by using historic data

 ## Run
 ```bash